Frequently Asked Questions

 What if the National Grid price falls below the Sutton Power Choice price?

-National Grid’s Basic Service prices change every six months or less, depending on what kind of customer you are, while the program price is typically fixed for a longer period of time.
+National Grid’s Basic Service prices change seasonally, while the program price is typically fixed for a longer period of time.
 As a result, it is likely that for some months, National Grid’s Basic Service price will fall below the program price.
 Typically, this happens during the summer months, but it could happen anytime.

 Program participation is often best viewed as a longer-term effort.
 However, if you ever wish to leave the program, you are free to opt out of the program and return to National Grid’s Basic Service with no penalty or fee.